CSU-ACM-Student-Chapter/DUCK-E/README.md

 All code should be tested and approved by a 2nd developer prior to integrating code with main.
 To test, please walkthrough the information listed on how to get started locally.

 ## Grabbing the repo
 Create a branch based off main.
-It is recommended to name it after the task being done but `{Name}s First Bot` will suffice if unsure of what to pick up.
+It is recommended to name it after the task being done but `{Name}'s First Bot` will suffice if unsure of what to pick up at first.

 ## Optional:
 #### Virual Environment